Learn to use skills of analysis, reasoning and judgement to tackle topical questions with ethical, political and social dimensions.

 This module will:

+You will choose two option modules in Year 2.
 Examples of these modules may include:

+You will also study three optional modules.
 Examples of these modules may include:

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.